 This four-part series is brought to you by the letter ‘S’ in ESG — diving into what social impact means for companies, how focusing on workplace equity can help deliver on the ‘S’, how it is critical for business impact, solutions for reporting, and how to approach ESG communications internally and publicly.

-Previous posts in our ‘S in ESG series have covered all the reasons for and benefits of reporting on social impact metrics, as well as why workplace equity metrics should be a core component of measuring progress.
-We’ve also shared software solutions to help achieve progress on social impact metrics.
+Previous posts in our ‘S in ESG series have covered all the reasons for and benefits of reporting on ESG social impact metrics, as well as why workplace equity metrics should be a core component of measuring progress.
+We’ve also shared software solutions to help achieve progress on ESG social factors and impact metrics.
 The final step after efforts and measurement is transparency — communicating what you’ve been doing and what the outcomes are.

 To inspire your ESG communications, here are public examples of companies who are leading the way by sharing their ‘S’-related goals, metrics, and progress with clear visuals.
 How reporting looks varies across organizations, but these leading brands are setting themselves apart as they demonstrate how social impact transparency can become a brand advantage.

-ESG Communications Example 1: American Express
+ESG communications example 1: American Express

 Payment card services company American Express opens their 2020-2021 Environmental, Social, and Governance Report by stating, “Our strength comes from the impact we can make on people’s lives, or what we call ‘the powerful backing of American Express’” — immediately making social impact a major through-line of the report.
 One of the three main pillars of their ESG strategy is to “promote diversity, equity, and inclusion,” and the comprehensive report maps commitments, strategies, and outcomes for employees, customers, and communities back to this pillar.
 With clean graphics, clear charts and tables, custom illustrations, and quotes throughout, the report is a fantastic example of how to build a narrative around your ESG strategies that relates back to your core brand mission.